 LINAO NI VECTO FALLS

-Linao Ni Vecto Falls is well below the radar among other Philippines Waterfalls which is a good reason to seek out this awesome spot on Tablas Island before it comes the most popular.
+Linao Ni Vecto Falls is well below the radar among other waterfalls which is a good reason to seek out this awesome spot on Tablas Island before it comes the most popular.

 Linao Ni Vecto Falls can be found in between Odiongan and San Andres.
 The exact pin location is not yet on Google Maps though you can search for Tabing Ilog Rd and from the intersection, it’s a 3.5km drive inland to reach the jump-off point for Linao Ni Vecto Falls.